TheOsceola - Special goal from Dudley lifts FSU soccer past Texas A&M, into Sweet 16

 But when the chance presented itself Friday night, the Florida State freshman made the most of it, scoring a special game-winning goal.

 After a scoreless first half against Texas A&M, Dudley made an attacking run in the 55th minute, showing exceptional body control to wrangle a header in from FSU forward Beata Olsson.
-She stabilized the bouncing ball first with an extended foot and then two headers, bringing it down and knocking it past Texas A&M goalkeeper Kenna Caldwell for her 11th goal of the season.
+She stabilized the bouncing ball first with an extended foot and then two headers, bringing it down through two defenders in the vicinity and knocking it past Texas A&M goalkeeper Kenna Caldwell for her 11th goal of the season.

+"It was a great flick-on by Beata.
+I knew she was going to get on it, she always does," Dudley said of her goal.
+"I was anticipating it and I just tried to get it around the player and it worked and I saw the keeper out and placed it where she wasn't."

 As it turned out, that goal would be all the top-seeded Seminoles (18-0-1) needed to dispose of the Aggies, winning 1-0 at the Seminole Soccer Complex to advance to the third round of the NCAA Tournament.